Celebrating

 As we work toward diversity, equity, and inclusion, we acknowledge the importance of lifting up and inviting in many voices, including those of Indigenous people, and including those voices and perspectives in our discourse, decision making, and actions.

-Beverly Quadricentennial, Inc. a 501(c) (3) non-profit organization since 2023, is dedicated commemorating the city's rich history, celebrate and embrace its diverse community, and inspire a collective vision for future centuries.
+Beverly Quadricentennial, Inc. a 501(c) (3) non-profit organization since 2023, is dedicated to commemorating the city's rich history, celebrating and embracIng its diverse community, and inspiring a collective vision for future centuries.
 Eligible donations to support Beverly 400+ are tax deductible to the fullest extent allowed by law.